deitch/aws-asg-roller/README.md

 ### Preparing for Termination
 Prior to terminating the old node, ASG Roller can execute commands to prepare the node for termination.
 AWS ASG does nothing other than shutting the node down.
 While well-built apps should be able to handle termination of a node without disruption, in real-world scenarios we often prefer a clean shutdown.

-We can execute such a clean shutdown via pluggable commands.
+We can execute such a clean shutdown via supported commands.

 As of this writing, the only supported method is Kubernetes draining, but others are in the works, and we are happy to accept pull requests for more.